Home Dog Supplies What Are Running Shoes for Dogs and Do Dogs Really Need Them?

 How To Measure A Dog for Boots

-Before jogging, properly put the shoes on your dog’s feet for a few minutes a day and let him walk around the house.
+Before jogging, properly put the shoes on your dog’s feet for a few minutes daily and let him walk around the house.

 Gradually increase the amount of time you leave the shoes on.
 Once you see that he’s comfortable wearing them inside, start to take short walks first.